-All children attending school will be assigned to a 'bubble'; this is a group of children which your child will be in contact with while they're in school.
+All children attending school are assigned to a 'bubble'; this is a group of children which your child will be in contact with while they're in school.
 If a pupil tests positive for coronavirus in your child’s bubble and they've been in the setting during the infectious period, you'll be informed by the school and may be asked to keep your child off school to isolate for 14 days.

 Your child’s school should be your first point of information and they'll contact you directly, as well as providing information on their website.
 You'll find their contact details in our list of schools in Barnsley.